Corporate

 Assessment of Independence

-The Board of the Corporation is currently composed of 14 Directors.
-In the Board’s view, 11 Directors (constituting more than a 78 per cent majority of the Board) are independent within the meaning of the Instruments and do not have any relationships that could reasonably interfere with the exercise of their independent judgment in discharging their duties to the Corporation.
+The Board is currently composed of 14 Directors.
+In the Board’s view, 10 Directors (constituting more than a 71 per cent majority of the Board) are independent within the meaning of the Instruments and do not have any relationships that could reasonably interfere with the exercise of their independent judgment in discharging their duties to the Corporation.

 The following table shows which Directors are independent and which are non-independent within the meaning of the Instruments, and the reason for non-independence of individual Directors, as applicable.